 - In the US, the success rate of organ transplantation surgeries is about 80-90%.

-- The easiest way to register as an organ donor is to select ‘Yes’ to organ donation when you apply for your driver’s license.
+- To register as an organ donor, you can select ‘Yes’ to organ donation when you apply for your driver’s license.

-- You can also enroll for organ donation by registering with the donor registry of your state or with the United Network for Organ Sharing.
+- You can also enroll for organ donation by registering with the donor registry of your country.